chris-clement/Makers-Goals/Week_1.md

 ## Self-Review

-- Test-drive a simple program using objects and methods
+- Test-drive a simple program using objects and methods :white_check_mark:

 Evidence?
+Boris Bike challenge.
+I followed a procedure of feature testing, writing unit tests, RED (Fail the test), GREEN (Change the code to pass the test), REFACTOR then repeat.

 Assesment?
+I now see more clearly the benefits of TDD.
+It helps to outline what you want the program to achieve and breaks down the larger problem into smaller chunks.

-- Pair using the driver-navigator style
+- Pair using the driver-navigator style :white_check_mark:

 Evidence?
+Spent more than 16 hours doing this with two different pairs.
+Switched after each challenge to ensure I was doing both driver and navigator roles.

 Assesment?
+Enjoyed this aspect a lot.
+Learnt to communicate my ideas and collaborate with different people.

-- Follow an effective debugging process
+- Follow an effective debugging process :white_check_mark:

 Evidence?
+Attended the workshop on this and learnt how to read the error messages more clearly.

 Assesment?
+I now follow a more systematic approach to debugging that helps me identify exactly where the issues are.

-- Describe some basic OO principles like encapsulation, SRP
+- Describe some basic OO principles like encapsulation, SRP :white_check_mark:

 Evidence?
+Can explain to a peer what these concepts are.

 Assesment?
+Definitely understand SRP and the benefit of having methods which do a single thing.
+It clearly seperates functions and makes for a more readable code.
+I understand encapsulation from a Class perspective but need to read more on the topic to understand where else it is used.

 ## Daily Goals